-In the previous example, it might be the case that bar.c, foo.c, and docs all exist in both snapshots of the branch being compared.
-The resultant delta wants to change the contents of the corresponding paths in your working copy, but those paths don't exist in the working copy.
-Whatever the case, the preponderance of tree conflicts most likely means that the user compared the wrong two trees; it's a classic sign of user error.
-When this happens, it's easy to recursively revert all the changes created by the merge (svn revert . --recursive), delete any unversioned files or directories left behind after the revert, and rerun svn merge with the correct arguments.
+In the previous example, it might be the case that baz.c exists in both snapshots of the branch being compared, and the resultant delta wants to change the file's contents, but the file doesn't exist in the working copy.
+Whatever the case, the "skipped" message means that the user is most likely comparing the wrong two trees; it's the classic sign of user error.
+When this happens, it's easy to recursively revert all the changes created by the merge (svn revert . --recursive), delete any unversioned files or directories left behind after the revert, and rerun svn merge with different arguments.